-Data Sharing and Promoting Inclusive and Equitable Research (PIER) Plan: Information about the DOE GSP data release policy, with which awardees will be expected to comply, is available at http://genomicscience.energy.gov/datasharing/.
+Data Sharing: Information about the DOE GSP data release policy, with which awardees will be expected to comply, is available at http://genomicscience.energy.gov/datasharing/.
 Any application submitted without a data sharing and digital data management plan will be returned without review.
-A PIER plan is also required.
-PIER development plans and resources can be found at https://science.osti.gov/grants/Applicant-and-Awardee-Resources/PIER-Plans.
-Applications submitted without a PIER plan will be declined without review.